ha5ha6/judy_blog/_pages/about.md

 A complete deep reinforcement learning pipeline was built upon autonomous mobile robots, integrating multi-modal perception, real-time robot interaction, and policy learning in real-world environments.

-This work resulted in a series of deep reinforcement learning algorithms, including **DMP**, **softDMP**, and **klDMP**, to address several long-standing problems in reinforcement learning, including reward sparsity, exploration, safety, robustness and sample efficiency.
+This work resulted in a series of deep reinforcement learning algorithms, including **DMP**, **softDMP**, and **klDMP**, to tackle several long-standing issues in reinforcement learning, including reward sparsity, exploration, safety, robustness and sample efficiency.

 **Towards Autonomous Intelligence**